 Sequence of Stone Age cultures

-Ancient people mastered making of stone tools – here have been found stone tools made in late Acheulean technique from the local quartzite.
-Were found also stone hearths and even well preserved wooden club and digging sticks have been foound from this period.
+Ancient people mastered making stone tools – here have been found stone tools made in late Acheulean technique from the local quartzite.
+Were found also stone hearths and even well-preserved wooden clubs and digging sticks have been found from this period.
 Some of the oldest fireplaces in the world were burning here some 60 000 years ago.

 After Acheulian people here were living people of Sangoan and Lupemban cultures – which are also very ancient Paleolithic cultures.